lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

     - Overall the Time Complexity will be around the order of $N \times D + D \times V$ which gets reduced to $N \times D + D \times log_2(V)$ with hierarchical softmax
         - First layer of $N \times D$ comes from taking $N$ local One-Hot Encoded Vectors, all of size $V$ and performing some calculations to get them to $N$ instances of size $D$ which is the size of our embedding
 - Optimizations to training
-    - ***Negative Sampling*** where we pull a small number of negative examples along with the correct contextual examples
+    - ***Negative Sampling*** where you pull a small number of negative examples along with the correct contextual examples
     - ***Sub Sampling*** is similar to Negative Sampling TODO
     - ***Hierarchical Softmax*** TODO
         - Hierarchical Softmax allows us to only use $log_2(V)$ memory and somehow time complexity in the last layer?
 Idrk - TODO